 Usually we take any opening timelines with a grain of salt—okay, a USDA-disapproved mound of salt—but Jackson and his wife, Alison Odowski who'll be running the front end, should be able to turn around the space at 9823 15th Avenue Southwest pretty quickly.
 After all, it's been a doughnut shop for some 20 years.
 The owner of Golden House Bakery and Deli needed to sell it and it was simply serendipitous that Jackson just so happened to be browsing for affordable spaces.

 They'll put up new signage, slap on a few coats of paint, and should be ready to go by the end of summer.
 Jackson says he wants to spend more time with his family and get away from those long 14-hour days.

 As far as the doughnuts go, things will be fairly classic: crullers, cake doughnuts, sourdough-yeasted doughnuts, all of which will clock in at around $2.
 A big fan of no-fuss, mom-and-pop shops, Jackson plans to keep things inexpensive and remain a community gathering place for White Center.
-The chef was also a bit inspired by a recent trip to LA where "the doughnut scene is insane," especially within the strip mall format that Good Day will soon
+The chef was also a bit inspired by a recent trip to LA where "the doughnut scene is insane," especially within the strip mall format akin to Good Day's plaza spot.

 The roomy shop (20 to 25 seats) will have the occasional dinner on Thursdays and Fridays, which makes perfect sense.
 Jackson, one third of the trio behind the Rough Draft popup, which includes Aaron Wilcenski (Burgundian) and Nick Jarvis (The Carlile Room), says it'll be somewhat of a home base for their roving dinners.